 On the day Broadsheet joined the tour, we stopped at five places for regional Chinese snacks.

 The first stop, down an arcade that links Sussex Street to Dixon Street, is lined with blink-and-you’ll-miss-them LED artworks by Shanghai-based art collective Liu Dao.
-At Kowloon Cafe, Western elements are incorporated into traditional dishes, for example cheeseburger spring rolls and spam noodles.
+At Kowloon Cafe, Western dishes get a creative (and tasty) twist, for example Hong Kong-style club sandwiches.
 Our group samples Indian-influenced curried fish balls, using green and gold chopsticks Steele painted himself.

 “There’s very much an old and a new Chinatown,” Steele says.
 “The big names at Darling Square have really thrived while the older ones on Dixon Street aren’t feeling as much love.”